BEEF LIVER BALLS

 To ensure your dog gets sufficient essential amino acids (the amino acids in protein that your dog cant internally manufacture), we suggest either adding more of the same meat (beef or chicken) or for the benefit of nutrition diversity add some roo, or fish regularly.
 Just reduce the pellets by the amount of meat dog treat that you add.

-The Australian Dog Food Industry is run by TWO MAIN companies
+The Dog Food recall Australia's Industry and run by TWO MAIN companies

 MARS Petcare brands